Whoaa512/starred/README.md

 ## TypeScript

+- [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 - [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid,
 - [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway.
 Route to 100+ LLMs with 1 fast & friendly API.